peter hanson's field guide to interesting film

 "Logan's Run" (1976).
 Sure, the miniature sets for the dome city are cheesy and the score is impossibly '70s, but this brisk romp hits all the right notes for escapist adventure.
 The setup is pure cautionary perfection—in a utopian future society, no one gets to live past 30, and anyone who fights the system gets hunted down by gun-toting "Sandmen"—but what really lingers are the snazzy design elements and the enjoyable cast.
 The Sandmen's uniforms look terrific on film, simple black tunics and leggings with a grey stripe across the chest, as does the stylish muzzle flare of their bitchin' pistols.
 Me Decade stalwart Michael York is appropriately anxious in the lead role, Jenny Agutter is sexy as always playing his rebellious love interest, Richard Jordan oozes charisma as Logan's pal-turned-hunter, and Peter Ustinov is likeably addled as a key character introduced late in the movie.
 Hair and teeth glittering, Farrah Fawcett-Majors pops up in an important supporting part, an appearance that the film's makers exploited when "Charlie's Angels" made her a star not long after the picture's initial release.

 “Lord of War” (2005).
 Nicolas Cage’s streak of scoring in numbskull actioners while flopping in ambitious oddities continued unabated with this Andrew Niccol drama about an international arms dealer who suffers various crises of conscience.
 While unsuccessful in some important artistic regards—such as, say, presenting a wholly convincing protagonist—this is a slick, provocative piece about the role armaments and the men behind them play in modern geopolitics.
 The con-man scenes depicting how the gunrunner plies his unscrupulous trade are fun, and the twisted psychology he employs to justify his lifestyle says a great deal about how individuals (and nations) swagger through the wasteland of the contemporary world without the burden of personal responsibility.
 The stuff involving a supermodel love interest (Bridget Moynahan) is forgettable, but the subplot about the gunrunner’s junkie brother (Jared Leto) adds heft.
-And appropriately enough, Amir Mokri’s gorgeous cinematography makes the whole film as coldly seductive as a shiny new assault rifle.
+And appropriately enough, Amir Mokri’s gorgeous cinematography makes the whole film as aesthetically striking as the sleek contours of a shiny new assault rifle.